 - Unscrew the aerator assembly from the end of the spout.
 Be certain to remove the black seal along with the aerator.
 It will sometimes stick to the spout rather than come off with the aerator.

 - Gently open the hot water supply shutoff valve.
 Examine the water supply line and fittings to make sure there are no leaks.
 If there is a leak, tighten the fitting enough to stop the leak.

 - Repeat for the cold water side.

 - Slowly open the faucet handles.
 It is not unusual for air or air/water mixed to come out until the water lines fully refill with water.
-Allow the water to run until the air is out of the lines and foreign matter has flushed from the lines.
+Allow the water to run, both hot and cold, until the air is out of the lines and sediment and particles have flushed from the lines.
 Close the faucet handles.

 - Check again for leaks.
 When all is well, re-attach the aerator assembly.